-Changes to law, regulation, or administrative enforcement and interpretations or other prohibitions could materially adversely affect our offerings, revenue, or profitability.
-For example, numerous states have implemented "ban the box" and "fair chance" hiring laws that prohibit employers from inquiring or using a candidate's criminal history to make employment decisions.
-Many states have in recent years amended their "ban the box" and "fair chance" laws to increase the restrictions on the use of such information.
-If the U.S. federal government, a foreign government or additional states or municipalities were to pass regulations precluding or limiting the use of pre-employment screening in hiring decisions, our ability to conduct our current business in the applicable jurisdiction could be materially reduced or eliminated.
+Changes to law, regulation, or administrative enforcement and interpretations or other limitations and prohibitions could materially adversely affect our offerings, revenue, or profitability.
+For example, numerous states and municipalities have implemented "ban the box" and "fair chance" hiring laws that limit or prohibit employers from inquiring or using a candidate's criminal history to make employment decisions.
+Many states and municipalities have in recent years amended their "ban the box" and "fair chance" laws to increase the restrictions on the use of such information.
+In addition to the laws that impact what types of criminal information can be used at different stages of the hiring process, redaction of personal identifying information in criminal records (such as date of birth), and court rules and lawsuits that limit and or restrict access to identifiers in criminal records, may negatively impact our ability to perform complete criminal background checks.
+Some county courts, such as Los Angeles County, California, have enacted rules to limit access to personal identifiers in criminal records, causing delays and barriers to perform complete criminal background checks.
+If the U.S. federal government, a foreign government or additional states or municipalities were to pass regulations precluding or limiting the use of pre-employment screening in hiring decisions, or precluding or limiting the ability to leverage certain personal identifying information in criminal records, our ability to conduct our current business in the applicable jurisdiction could be materially reduced or eliminated.